 Jayne R. Reardon, of Jayne R. Reardon LLC, provides ethics and regulatory advice to lawyers and other legal service providers and serves as a neutral in alternative dispute resolution proceedings.
 Formerly, she served as Executive Director of the Illinois Supreme Court Commission on Professionalism, a statewide organization devoted to promoting professionalism, diversity and inclusion, and improved effectiveness of the legal system.
 While at the Commission, one of the signature programs Jayne developed and implemented was a statewide mentoring program with customized curricula geared to newer lawyers, mid-career

-lawyers, under-represented attorneys, and well-being topics.
+lawyers, and under-represented attorneys.
 Jayne writes and speaks to groups in law schools, firms, bar associations, and corporations on the positive impact of mentoring to the development and professionalism of attorneys.

 Roberta Oluwaseun Roberts

 Roberta Oluwaseun Roberts, Esq. is an attorney with the U.S. Department of Justice, Civil Division, Office of Immigration Litigation – Appellate Section.
-Roberta is a co-chair of the DOJ Association of Black Attorneys (DOJABA) Attorney Recruitment and Professional Development Committee, where she assists with DOJABA’s law student outreach initiatives and professional development programs for DOJABA members.
+Roberta is a co-chair of the DOJ Association of Black Attorneys (DOJABA) Attorney Recruitment and Professional Development Committee, where she assists with law student outreach initiatives and professional development programs for DOJABA members.
 She formerly ran DOJABA’s mentoring program for attorneys in the organization.
 Roberta is also an adjunct professor at The George Washington University Law School, where she teaches Legal Research and Writing for international LLM students, and serves on the inaugural GW Law Public Interest Advisory Council and its Professional Development Committee.
 Roberta has experience mentoring law students and entry-level attorneys both formally and informally, and runs an online community of more than 700 Christian women lawyers, Bar exam takers, and law students in the U.S., Africa, the Caribbean, and Europe called Grace for the Grind®.
-She is also a Bar exam coach and created an online Christian Bar exam coaching program called Blessed & Barred®.

 Jen Trippett